krzemienski/awesome-from-stars/README.md

 * [GPUOpen-LibrariesAndSDKs/AMF](https://github.com/GPUOpen-LibrariesAndSDKs/AMF): The Advanced Media Framework (AMF) SDK provides developers with optimal access to AMD devices for multimedia processing
 * [semperai/amica](https://github.com/semperai/amica): Amica is an open source interface for interactive communication with 3D characters with voice synthesis and speech recognition.
 * [pegasusict/AMM](https://github.com/pegasusict/AMM): Audiophiles' Music Manager is a Python3/Laravel8 suite which tries to overcome the shortcomings of most music management programs out there.
 This project is in it's infancy and I use this as a study project.
-* [amplication/amplication](https://github.com/amplication/amplication): 🔥🔥🔥 Open-source backend development platform.
-Build production-ready services without wasting time on repetitive coding.
+* [amplication/amplication](https://github.com/amplication/amplication): 🔥🔥🔥 The Only Production-Ready AI-Powered Backend Code Generation
 * [gabek/Amplitude-Brightscript](https://github.com/gabek/Amplitude-Brightscript): A Brightscript (Roku) library for submitting analytics to Amplitude
 * [Amplitude-Developer-Docs/amplitude-dev-center](https://github.com/Amplitude-Developer-Docs/amplitude-dev-center): Amplitude's Developer Center docs.
 * [andreamazz/AMPopTip](https://github.com/andreamazz/AMPopTip): An animated popover that pops out a given frame, great for subtle UI tips and onboarding.